 In GT EP cars is not allowed to cut the front windshield.
 The antenna hole (10 mm) and side windows can be cut out.
 Rear window can be removed.
 Additional cooling holes in the front where normally is the radiator of the respective body are allowed.
-If the dimensions of a single hole is bigger than $10 \times 12 \text{ mm}$ the area needs to be covered from inside with a corresponding grid.
+If the dimensions of a single hole is bigger than 10 x 12 mm the area needs to be covered from inside with a corresponding grid.
 The electrical / electronic equipment consists of the battery (LiPo hardcase), controller (ESC) and a servo for steering.
 Electronic driving aids such as ESP and ABS are prohibited.
 Telemetry is allowed as long as they function is part of the remote control and the receiver, as well as the associated sensors.
 This applies also to passive devices for recording data, and video that have no device for radio transmission.
-GT carbon chassis for electric allowed.
 No kick up needed.
-Minimum weight: 3800 grams Length of the heat depending on track layout and after consultation with EFRA, it will be decided for any race before start by Race management.